cabforum/servercert/docs/BR.md

 Confirm the Applicant's control over the ADN by:

-1. Sending an email to one or more addresses created by using 'admin', 'administrator', 'webmaster', 'hostmaster', or 'postmaster' as the local part, followed by the at-sign ("@"), followed by the Authorization Domain Name; and
+1. Sending an email to one or more addresses created by using 'admin', 'administrator', 'webmaster', 'hostmaster', or 'postmaster' as the local part, followed by the at-sign ("@"), followed by the ADN; and
 2. including a Random Value in the email; and
 3. receiving a confirming response utilizing the Random Value.